jcandamo/igjavapdf/README.md

 4. Extract the installation file contents, which is typically done by running: ```tar zxvf ImageGearJavaPDF_1.0_Linux64.tar.gz```
 5. In the **$HOME/Accusoft/ImageGearJavaPDF1-64** folder after extracting, locate the **install.sh** script and run it as root user: ```sudo ./install.sh```
 6. The script will search for and modify the current user's shell profile files to add some environment variables and attempt to run the Accusoft License Manager
+7. Finally, log out and log in again to activate the environment variables

 ## WHERE TO START | SAMPLES AND USER'S GUIDE

 A good place to start is running one of our samples:

-1. Open the Samples directory by running: **cd $HOME/Accusoft/ImageGearJavaPDF1-64/samples/**.
+1. Open the **Samples** directory by running: ```cd $HOME/Accusoft/ImageGearJavaPDF1-64/samples/```.
 All samples are located in this directory.
 We also include sample files you can use to test located in the sub-folder **SampleData**
 2. Move to the directory for the **OpenSaveSample** by running: ```cd OpenSaveSample```
 3. Let's compile the sample using Maven.
 Run: ```mvn package```
 4. You can now run the sample using: ```java -jar ./target/OpenSaveSample-1.0.jar "../SampleData/Pdf/single-page.pdf" "single-page-output.pdf" TRUE```